 Joon worked on the cockpit of the Volvo Space as an architect would.
 The fulcrum of the interior space is represented by an almost Zen environment, with seats to be used as a reading corner or workstation, which become night beds.

 The pop-up table adds many alternative positions for different utilities based on the rotational ability of the structure.
 There are wireless charging docks, dynamic surround speakers, lights, cup holders and an additional basket to keep customers in the comfort of a pleasant environment.
 As with a room to furnish there are also several lighting choices available to create the ideal atmosphere.

 For a self-respecting lounge, a bit of outdoor space cannot be missing: and Volvo Space offers the possibility of opening up, literally, even on the ceiling: more light and air to make the boundaries between environments increasingly blurred.
-The overall shape of this creative proposal is quite radical and intriguing: it is no coincidence that it won the Volvo Design 2021 competition.
+The overall form of this creative proposal is quite radical and intriguing: it is no coincidence that it won the Volvo Design 2021 competition.